kyma-project/kyma/docs/application-connector/10-03-application-registry-troubleshooting.md

 {"code":403,"error":"No valid subject found"}
 ```
 Make sure that your certificate is generated for the Application that you are trying to access.
-To retrieve the certificate subject, run:
+To get the certificate subject, run:
 ```
 openssl req -noout -subject -in {PATH_TO_CSR_FILE}
 ```